Sensaphone/ValuStor/README.md

 Inconsistencies can be repaired and resolved.

 With memcached you were limited to the amount of RAM allocated on each memcached node.
-There was no automatic way to scale ever higher as cache evictions increased cache misses.
+There was no automatic way to scale ever higher because cache evictions increased cache misses.
 ScyllaDB lets you easily scale up arbitrarily as demand increases.
 With configurable levels of redundancy, you can decide how many copies of each piece of data you want on each database node according to your own tolerance for failure.

 ScyllaDB also supports tunable consistency.
-This project makes use of this by seeking high levels of consistency, but allowing dynamically for lower levels of consistency in exchange for higher availability.
+This project makes use of this by seeking high levels of consistency, but adaptively allowing for lower levels of consistency in exchange for higher availability.
 It is also possible to tune this to require full quorum-level consistency that mirrors memcached's all or nothing availability.